juste-sebastien/vault/README.md

 **get_welcome():**
     Print usage of the app and create a vault object.
 If the vault not exist, a new vault is created by calling `create()`.
-Finally, `get_choice()` is called

     Parameters:
     -----------------
     None

     Returns:
     -----------------
-        Call `get_choice()`
+    vault: a Vault object

 **get_choice():**
-    Extract csv from zip archive corresponding to vault Prompt user to make a choice for using vault
+    Prompt user to make a choice for using vault
-    User could choose between consult, add, generate, usage and quit
+    User could choose between consult, add, generate, usage and quit if not, function returns usage

     Parameters:
     -----------------
     vault: Vault object from class_vault.py

     Returns:
     -----------------
-        None
+    choice: str
+        The choice in the list: consult, add, generate, usage or quit

 **consult():**